giannamiggins/magicdeck/README.md

-# Build a Realtime Dashboard With Python and Pusher
+# Rundeck Dashboard With Python and Pusher

-This is a demo application showing how to build a realtime dashboard using [Python](https://www.python.org/) and [Pusher](https://pusher.com/).
-You can read about how it was created on [Pusher's blog](https://pusher.com/tutorials/live-dashboard-python).
+Uses Rundeck database to display job failures for each project

 ## Getting Started